AmpersandTarski/Ampersand/docs/reference-material/terms.md

 ##### Converse

 A relation can be altered by swapping the elements of every pair in the relation.
-Mathematically, $$(a, b)$$ is a different from $$(b,a)$$.
+Mathematically, $(a, b)$ is a different from $(b,a)$.
 In natural language, however, the meaning does not change.
 So if`"1834" label "blue"` means that contract 1834 has a blue label, `"blue" label~ "1834"` also means that contract 1834 has a blue label.

 - The sentence: "All contracts with a blue label are stored in cabinet 42." is represented as `"blue" (label\stored) "cabinet 42"`.
 Literally it says: For every contract, if it has a blue label, then it is stored in cabinet 42.